 Within these areas different types of data, like transcriptomics, proteomics, metabolomics and (epi)genomics data, are collected , integrated and combined with existing knowledge.

 Evelo’s BiGCaT group is involved in (inter)national initiatives to collect, share and integrate biological data.
-Moreover, in order to perform data analysis in a state-of-the art manner novel methods and tools are being developed.
-These include, i) high-throughput data analysis pipelines, ii) Semantic Web tools using RDF, ontologies and SPARQL, iii) cheminformatics software, iv) structuring and collecting biological processes in WikiPathways, v) pathway analysis in PathVisio and vi) network analysis in Cytoscape.
+Moreover, in order to perform data analysis in a state-of-the art manner, novel methods and tools are being developed.
+These include, i) high-throughput data analysis pipelines, ii) Semantic Web tools using RDF, ontologies and SPARQL, iii) cheminformatics software, iv) Interoperability of Biological data, v) structuring and collecting biological processes in WikiPathways, vi) pathway and network analysis in PathVisio and Cytoscape.